 Cold Mexican Appetizers

-Next is this roasted tomatillo guacamole dip that is seriously to die for!
-This vegan sweet potato 7 layer dip is also another personal favorite.
+This vegan sweet potato bean dip is also another personal favorite.
+It features this homemade Mexican fajita seasoning mix.
 I’ve served it as an appetizer and as a no cook dinner!
 It’s always a winner.
 Well these are all winners – let’s be honest!

 - 1 15 oz. can black beans rinsed and drained

 - 2 tablespoons sour cream or plain Greek yogurt

 - 2 green onions sliced

 - ¼ teaspoon garlic powder